-Sarah Olson Michel (she/they) is a science writer and nonfiction book reviewer based in Oregon, USA.
+Sarah (she/they) is a science and feminism writer based in Oregon, USA.

-Their work has been featured in Science Magazine, POPSUGAR, Leapsmag, PLOS SciComm, and Medium’s GEN publication.
-She has been a guest on Science Friday and Australia’s Science Friction show, as well as The Science Pawdcast with Bunsen and Beaker.
+Their work has been featured in Science Magazine, POPSUGAR, Leapsmag, PLOS SciComm, Women You Should Know, and elsewhere.
+She has been a guest on Science Friday, Australia’s Science Friction show, and The Science Pawdcast.
 In 2018, she was a recipient of the National Association of Science Writers’ Undergraduate Science Journalism travel fellowship to the annual AAAS conference, where she reported on California’s methane emissions.
-The same year, she also received the California Internship and Work Experience Association’s Bernard L. Hyink essay scholarship for two-year college students.
+She also received the California Internship and Work Experience Association’s Bernard L. Hyink essay scholarship for two-year college students that year.

-In 2019, Sarah transferred from their community college to Oregon State University to study marine microbiology and science writing.
-There, they worked in Dr. Stephen Giovannoni’s High Throughput Microbial Cultivation lab and received the 2020 Summer Undergraduate Research Award for work in Dr. Rick Colwell’s Geomicrobiology lab, though her research project was postponed due to COVID-19.
-She is currently taking a leave of absence from her studies.
+Before attending Oregon State University, Sarah worked for an independent bookstore managing their science, math, and nature sections while she wrote book reviews.
+In 2019, she transferred to OSU to study marine microbiology and science writing.
+They worked in Dr. Stephen Giovannoni’s High Throughput Microbial Cultivation lab and received the 2020 Summer Undergraduate Research Award for work in Dr. Rick Colwell’s Geomicrobiology lab, though her research project was postponed due to COVID-19.

-Sarah believes that science must be equitable and accessible, and frequently writes about issues in science through an intersectional feminist lens.
-As an ex-evangelical Christian, Sarah also writes about her experiences leaving behind a childhood in religious fundamentalism and science denial.
-Their feminist writing can be found on Medium.
-She has also been featured in Women You Should Know.
+Sarah believes that science must be equitable and accessible, and they frequently write about issues in science through a feminist lens.
+As an ex-evangelical Christian, Sarah writes about her experiences leaving behind a childhood in religious fundamentalism and science denial.
+Her writing about these topics and others can be found on Medium.

-When Sarah is not writing, they can be found working part-time at the horse stable where she is retraining a rescue horse.
-She lives in Corvallis with her husband, their adopted cats, and far too many books.
+When Sarah is not writing, she can be found working as the assistant manager at the barn where she is retraining a rescued horse named Dharma.
+Sarah lives in Corvallis with her spouse, their adopted cats, and far too many books.